 - becoming a victim, with feelings of anger and self-pity

 - adapting to a negative, pessimistic attitude

-By eliminating as many triggers as you can, the smoking cessation success rate can be greatly increased.
+By eliminating as many triggers as possible, you can greatly increase your chance of quitting smoking successfully.
 While it may be impossible to eliminate all triggers, doing your best to prevent them ahead of time will provide you with a better likelihood of success.

 Stress is one of the strongest smoking triggers, but also one that can be greatly reduced.
-Relieving stress can improve your quitting efforts if implemented and utilized both before and during a stressful situation.
+Relieving stress can improve your quitting efforts both before and during a stressful situation.
 Learning to cope by using stress outlets can lead to success.
 Exercise, going for a walk, taking a warm bath, and meditation are all useful ways to eliminate stressful triggers in your life.

-Surrounding yourself with a good network of supporters is helpful when coping with a smoking relapse or slip-up.
-It is important to not get down on yourself and your failed attempts, but move forward and not give up.
+Surrounding yourself with a good network of supporters is helpful when coping with a smoking relapse or slipup.
+It’s important to not get down on yourself and your failed attempts, but move forward and not give up.

-Whether you have relapsed on one occasion or one hundred, you shouldn’t give up your efforts to quit smoking.
+Whether you’ve relapsed on one occasion or one hundred, you shouldn’t give up your efforts to quit smoking.
 Most people try several times before succeeding.
 If you have relapsed, treat this incident as something to learn from, and an experience that you can use later on.
-Each and every attempt to quit smoking leads you that much further toward success.
+Each and every attempt to quit smoking leads you that much closer to success.

 Surrounding yourself with supporters can be encouraging during the quitting phase.
 Former smokers report that a good support network made up of family, friends, and co-workers is very helpful when trying to quit.
-If you don’t have a large supply of friends or family members at your disposal, doctors, and health care professionals may offer support and encouragement during this transitional time.
+If you don’t have a large network of friends or family members at your disposal, your doctor and other health care professionals can offer support and encouragement.